 How do you interview and choose your instructors?

-We have a very unusual interview process involving all of our full-time staff (office and teaching staff included!)
+We have a very unusual round-robin interview process that involves all of our full-time staff (office and teaching staff included!)
 This means typically between five and seven core Trackers staff have to say "Yes" to an applicant before we hire them.
-One "No" or "Not sure" means we move on.
 Our teaching staff knows who they need on their team to not only do a good job, but a great one.

 Yet this is only Step 1.
 We bring on seasonal staff as early as possible during the year, providing skills training, on the job assisting work, and more.
 This gives us the opportunity to systematically observe them teaching several types of activities and program days, all the while continuing the conversation of best fit to find the right place on the team for them.